Gaussian Belief Space Path Planning for Minimum Sensing Navigation

 Fig.~\ref{fig:sens_cons} visualizes the result of the simulation using Algorithm~\ref{algo:1} with function $\textsc{\fontfamily{cmss}\selectfont FeasCheck2}$.
-Since accurate location data is unavailable in the black region, the direct move from the start point to the goal region (which entirely lies in the dark region) results in an unacceptably large covariance at the end.
-The result plotted in Fig.~\ref{fig:sens_cons} shows a feasible solution; the robot visits the white region to make a high-precision measurement shortly before moving toward the goal.
+Since accurate location data is unavailable in the dark region, the direct move from the start point to the goal region (which entirely lies in the dark region) results in an unacceptably large covariance at the end.
+The result plotted in Fig.~\ref{fig:sens_cons} shows a feasible solution; the ship visits the light blue region to make a high-precision measurement shortly before moving toward the goal.